CLARKTRY/ccworkshops/README.md

 **Who are we and what are we doing?**

-Design4Good is a volunteer not-for-profit group dedicated to supporting children in Gaza, led by faculty members from [Birzeit University](https://www.birzeit.edu/en/rebuilding-hope) and University College of Applied Sciences, as well as members from Canada, Indonesia, Japan.
+Design4Good is a volunteer not-for-profit group dedicated to supporting children in Gaza, led by faculty members from [Birzeit University](https://www.birzeit.edu/en/rebuilding-hope) and [University College of Applied Sciences](https://en.ucas.edu.ps/), as well as members from Canada, Indonesia, Japan.

 We are currently focused on education: helping children in Gaza return to learning during these immensely difficult times via new teaching/ learning strategies.

 In doing so, we are hosting a series of virtual workshops that will bring together local Palestinians and advocates from around the world to co-create solutions with prototyping stages embedded into our workshops.

-***Remote participants will participate by donation, with 100% of the funds directly wired to families in Gaza.***

 ## Logistics